bboortz/spring-security-saml/HOWTO.md

 * cd sample
 * edit src/main/webapp/WEB-INF/securityContext.xml
  * change the value of the key "entityId"
- * if you like, add another Identity Provider (IDP).
-See from line 141 to 183.
+ * if you like add another Identity Provider (IDP)
+  * See from line 141 to 183 in securityContext.xml
+  * Change the certificate in src/main/resources/security/samlKeystore.jks
 * mvn package
 * mvn tomcat7:run
 * access with a browser: http://localhost:8080/spring-security-saml2-sample/